aeakett/firstdraftsandscrapsofpaper/main.md

 Date: 2014-04-18

 ## Introduction
 The RPG hobby is a young one.
 While wargames and bespoke examples existed earlier, it's probably safe to say that it was popularly born with the initial [release of D&D 40 years ago][dnd40birth].
 Perhaps because of this, popular scholarship is just beginning.
 Works by [Peterson][patw] and [Ewalt][odam], as well as two upcoming documentaries on the history of Dungeons & Dragons are hopefully only the beginning of of an attempt to increase our understanding of the games that have been so important to so many.
 Unfortunately the primary progenitors of our hobby are recently deceased, and many of the people that were present at the dawn of RPGs are advancing in age.
 And while a great deal of popular published material is generally available, that availability is generally proportional to its initial popularity.
 Some very early and ephemeral material is quite hard to obtain.
-The Domesday book for example, was a... (atk add short history here).
+The [Domesday][domesday] book for example, was a... (atk add short history here).
 Libraries hold a few issues, and while others are extant, they are privately held  and essentially inaccessible.
 To my knowledge, none are widely accessible.
+All of these factors lead to a situation where some of the more obscure historical elements of RPG history are disappearing or inaccessible to casual researchers.

 ## Perceived Value
 Early on, this was just the hobby of some crazy guys in the mid-west.
 It's unlikely that anybody thought that their work would be important.
 Conversely, it's likely that all kinds of notes and material that the emergent scholarly community would love to see was disposed of.
 This attitude is still prevalent today.
 One particularly startling example is the near loss of a storage locker filled with some of Dave Arneson's notes, models, and various printed material.
 Thankfully, one man has taken it upon himself to start [PlaGMaDA][plagmada], an organization that seeks to "preserve, present, and interpret play generated cultural artifacts, namely manuscripts and drawings created to communicate a shared imaginative space."
 In my opinion, this is a wonderful start.
 After all, could a young James Jacobs have known that his homebrew campaign would later serve as a basis for a major campaign setting?